 Charities and not-for-profit organizations serving Chestermere are eligible for funding

-Chestermere’s Human Services Advisory Board (HSA) will soon be awarding up to $200,000 in grants to social service programs that target the most critical need in our community and will make a significant difference in the lives of people experiencing poverty.
+Chestermere’s Human Services Advisory Board (HSAB) will soon be awarding up to $200,000 in grants to social service programs that target the most critical needs in our community and will make a significant difference in the lives of Chestermere residents.

 A streamlined application process is available to encourage local not-for-profit and registered charity organizations to seek this grant funding through Chestermere Family and Community Support Services (FCSS) and the United Way/Chestermere Partnership.

-“Our preference is to partner with agencies that offer programs focusing on service delivery through prevention, early intervention and community development services,” says Danielle Fermin, Manager of Community Support Services for the City of Chestermere.
-“These programs should complement the Board’s goals of creating inclusive and engaged communities, positive development of children and youth, and overall social wellbeing in Chestermere.”
+“Our goal is to invest in programs focusing on service delivery through prevention, early intervention and community development services,” says Marla Polachek, Team Lead for Community Support Services for the City of Chestermere.
+“These programs should complement the Board’s goals of creating healthy, vibrant, connected and engaged neighbourhoods, communities, individuals and families, as well as contribute to overall positive mental health in Chestermere.”

-The HSA Board membership is made up of two City Council representatives, seven experienced volunteers from the community, and Chestermere Community Support Services staff.
+The HSAB membership is made up of two City Council representatives, six experienced volunteers from the community, and Chestermere Community Support Services staff.
 The board is tasked with allocating grant funds to proposals that contribute to the overall quality of life in Chestermere and achieve one or more of the overarching goals and priority outcomes described in the Social Investment Framework.

 - Identify the community need